BurkovBA/BurkovBA.github.io/content/blog/2022-12-10-1/index.md

 2. Construct a distance matrix on that graph, using e.g. Dijkstra's algorithm.

 3. Using this distance matrix, perform MDS.

+I don't know what to add.
+The method is straightforward and self-explanatory, but beautiful.

 ### Locally Linear Embeddings (LLE)